VisionDepth/VisionDepth3D/README.md

 - **Recommended Range**: `1/50` to `1/20`
 - **Effect**: Lower values (e.g., `1/50`) reduce the delay, creating a more subtle effect.

-### 8. Convergence Shift
-- **Description: Adjusts the pixel shift to converge the left and right images for better depth perception.
-- **Default: 0.0
-- **Effect: Positive values will bring the images closer, enhancing depth perception.

-### 9. Divergence Shift
-- **Description: Adjusts the pixel shift to diverge the left and right images.
-- **Default: 0.0
-- **Effect: Positive values will push the images apart, creating a wider perspective.

 ## 10. VRAM Limit
 - Description: Sets the maximum GPU memory usage to optimize performance and prevent out-of-memore errors.
 - Default: 0.0